Web DesignDesign InspirationWebsites

 Universal best practices of web design

 Initially, web design comes with some universal best practices regardless of industry.
-These primarily hinge on the essential functions of a website, its accessibility to all audiences, and its foundations and analytics.
+These primarily hinge on the essential functions of a website, its accessibility to all audiences, foundations, and analytics.

 Still, the following 5 are practices virtually no websites can or should do without.